Hong Kong Airlines

-Hong Kong Airlines Limited (stylised as HONGKONG AIRLINES) is an airline based in Hong Kong, with its headquarters in the Tung Chung district and its main hub at Hong Kong International Airport.
-It was established in 2006 as a member of the HNA Group and flies to 25 destinations across Asia Pacific.
-The company slogan was changed from Fresh + very Hong Kong to Where Hong Kong Begins.
+Hong Kong Airlines Limited (HKA), operating as Hong Kong Airlines (香港航空公司), is an airline based in Hong Kong, with its headquarters in the Tung Chung district and its main hub at Hong Kong International Airport.
+It was established in 2006 as a member of the HNA Group and flies to 25 destinations across Asia–Pacific.

 History

-2001–2006: The early years
+2001–2006: Early years

-Robert Yip (葉光), the chairman of China Rich Holdings, with business interests in Chinese medicine, internet portal, construction and property development, established CR Airways in Hong Kong on 28 March 2001.
-The airline received its Air Operator's Certificate (AOC) from the Hong Kong Civil Aviation Department (CAD) in 2002, with its first aircraft a Sikorsky S-76C+ helicopter, which could carry 12 passengers and fly at 285 km/h.
-It was Hong Kong's third commercial helicopter operator and the first helicopter operator to receive an AOC since Hong Kong became a Special Administrative Region of China.
+Robert Yip (葉光), the chairman of China Rich Holdings, established CR Airways in Hong Kong on 28 March 2001.
+The airline received its air operator's certificate (AOC) from the Hong Kong Civil Aviation Department (CAD) in 2002, with its first aircraft a Sikorsky S-76C+ helicopter, which could carry 12 passengers and fly at 285 km/h.
+It was Hong Kong's third commercial helicopter operator and the first helicopter operator to receive an AOC since Hong Kong became a special administrative region of China.